SantonyChoi/docs/docs/examples.md

 ---

-## iOS Dapp
+## iOS app

 <video autoplay loop muted playsinline preload style="width: 240px">
   <source src="../public/native-dapp.mp4" type="video/mp4">
   <source src="../public/native-dapp.webm" type="video/webm">
 </video>

-Our demo dapp is not available on the App Store yet, but you can still easily run it yourself from Xcode.
+Our demo app is not available on the App Store yet, but you can still easily run it yourself from Xcode.

 <a href="https://github.com/BitskiCo/example-native-dapp" target="_blank" class="btn">View the code</a>